42KeV/bulbs/README.md

 ## How to install
 * Clone the repository, `git clone https://github.com/galileo94/bulbs.git`

+It is advised that you switch into a virtual environment now, as we will be installing the package and dependencies.

 * `python setup.py develop` to install the package and dependencies
 * `pthon setup.py configure` to configure database information